tqre/archlive/README.md

 #### Preferred method:
 - Use Arch Linux in a virtual environment
 - install archiso and arch-install-scripts with pacman
+- ensure system is up-to-date with pacman -Suy, reboot if necessary
 - clone this repo
 - check the script you're running
 - run the script: ./isomake [master|minion]